 You must have a valid passport before leaving the United States.
 Obtaining a passport is your responsibility, and it typically takes at least six weeks.
-Go to https://travel.state.gov for information on how to apply for a passport.
+Go to the U.S. Department of State Travel website for information on how to apply for a passport.
 If you are a federal employee, your agency must obtain an official passport by contacting the Department of State.
 Bearers of official passports require visas in some countries that may not require visas of regular passport bearers.